Gageperrin/it-notes/it-topics/cissp.md

 * Rootkit - Malware tools that are hidden in a system through some backdoor
 * Data diddler - Makes very small changes over a long period of time to avoid detection
 * Zero day - Unprecedented malware that no one has seen before

+Master Boot Record Viruses (MBR) were one of the earliest forms of virust infection and attack bootable media uses to load the OS upon boot.
+Files infector viruses infect various types of executable files and can even be hidden inside companion virue file types which mask that they are executable.
+Service injection viruses inject themselves into trusted runtime processes.

 Malware detection can include using signature-based anti-malware tools that can identify malware based off known signature characteristics (but is useless against zero day) or heuristic systems which explore underlying code or behavior in a file using static or dynamic scanning techniques.
 Activity monitors and change detection can also be used to track for malware activity.